ANGELA DAMMAN: CRAFTS OF YUCATAN

 From hammocks made from handspun sansevieria thread, to pom-pom like fringed bags, her sense of luxury, style and personality, as well as a sense of the place she now calls home, is writ large across her pieces.
 As well designing bags and homewares, Damman continues her practice as an artist, producing textile sculptures and bespoke objects made using henequén and sansevieria fibres.
 Her conceptual work Ascension of 13 was inspired by the relationship between Mayan myth and culture and the henequén plant.

-Image: Pink Beasts in collaboration with Angela Damman, photo taken at Angela Damman’s studio.
+Image: Pink Beasts, in art installation for Design Miami curated by Fernando Laposse and in collaboration with Angela Damman.
+Photo taken at Angela Damman’s studio.
+Photo by Pepe Molina.

 Damman has also created a large chandelier made of raw sun-whitened henequén, and another two-meter tall chandelier made of nearly 40,000 meters of hand spun organic sansevieria.
 This more experimental work shows the aesthetic and technical possibilities of the plant fibers, ensuring the place of these natural and sustainable materials in the contemporary design vocabulary.